-A Q&A on C-Section Recovery and Diastasis Recti with Every Mother founder, Leah Keller
+A Q&A on C-Section Recovery and Diastasis Recti with Allison Romero, doctor of physical therapy and pelvic floor specialist

 According to the CDC, close to 32% of women deliver by C-section.
-Whether planned or due to complications during delivery, a c-section is a normal part of the birthing experience.
-C-section recovery, however, requires patience and a different level of care than you may be familiar with.
-This inspired the Every Mother team to create our new Surgical Recovery Path, designed for new mothers looking for expert guidance and support in the earliest days following a cesarean.
+Whether planned or due to complications during delivery, a c-section can be a common birthing experience.
+C-section recovery, however, requires unique patience and a different level of care than you may be familiar with due to its surgical nature.
+This inspired the Every Mother team to create a Surgical Recovery Path, designed for mothers looking for expert guidance and support in the earliest days following a cesarean delivery.

 How does having a C-section impact diastasis recti, and does it make healing more difficult?

-A C-section delivery requires major surgery in which an incision is made to the uterus and *abdomen.
-The nature of a C-section delivery can worsen and even cause diastasis recti, leaving the core weak and prone to injury with longer downtime for recovery (anywhere from 6-12 weeks).
-In addition, women often experience discomfort around the incision site and temporary feelings of numbness postpartum, making it difficult to connect to their core and pelvic floor.
+A C-section delivery is a major surgery in which an incision is made into the uterus and abdomen along the anterior oblique sling where all of our deep abdominal core muscles insert.
+The nature of a C-section delivery can prolong the healing process from diastasis recti because of the additional injury incurred in the abdominal core with the surgery, leaving the muscles less functional and more hypertonic which can lead to longer downtime for recovery (anywhere from 6-12+ weeks).
+In addition, women often experience discomfort around the incision site and temporary feelings of numbness postpartum, making it difficult to connect to their core and pelvic floor musculature.

-All of this is to say, you can fully restore core strength and function postpartum, but during your C-section recovery, you need safe and therapeutic exercises to heal, recover, and gain strength.
+All of this is to say, you can fully restore core strength and function postpartum, regardless of the delivery method.
+With a C-section recovery, we may need to take a different approach for incorporating safe and therapeutic exercises to heal, recover, and regain strength.

 When recovering from a C-Section, when can I begin working out?

-When it comes to resuming exercise following a C-section, it's essential to take your time and only begin once you have received care provider approval.
-During this downtime, and only if you feel ready, can you start introducing therapeutic exercises that gently engage and strengthen your core and pelvic floor.
-Postpartum bleeding may play a role in returning to exercise.
+When it comes to resuming exercise following a C-section, it's essential to go at your own pace and only begin once you have received care provider approval.
+Once you have received medical provider (MD or PT) approval and you feel ready, you can start introducing therapeutic exercises that gently engage the breath and deep inner core to begin to reawaken the abdominal core, pelvic floor and diaphragm.
+In the first several weeks postpartum, bleeding may play a role in the rate of returning to exercise.
 It should lessen in the weeks following delivery, but if you feel uncomfortable or see an increase in bleeding, take a break and give yourself longer to heal.
 It is important to listen to your body while recovering from a C-section.

 Our EMbody Surgical Recovery Path supports women during the earliest days after a C-section birth (less than 6 weeks postpartum) through healing core activation, stretches, and movements recommended by OB-GYNs.
 Learn more about Every Mother programming, here.